 SIA.
 Student's Drum.
 (W. S. Pattern) This drum, of our own design, has been brought out in response to the demand for a simple, low priced yet well made, drum for student's work.
 The drum is of brass, 6 in. long by 4 in. in diameter, and revolves upon conical and nearly frictionless bearings.
 These bearings are mounted in a rigid fork itself clamping to a vertical iron casting.
 The clamping surfaces are accurately faced together so that the drum may readily be set with its axis at any angle from horizontal to vertical.
 A milled wheel at one end allows the drum to be twirled between thumb and finger, or, if preferred, a motor may be used, a grooved pulley being also cut at the same end of the drum.
 Screw holes are provided in the base casting so that the drum may be firmly fastened down.
 SIB.
-Student's Drum, with Advancing Time Marker Attachment (W. S. Pattern) This is the same as SIA, save that an attachment for holding and advancing the time marker is also provided.
-This attachment consists of a screw of four turns to the inch, fastened to the fork carrying the drum and mounted in front of the latter.
-A carriage adapted to hold the time marker (S6) fits as a nut upon this screw and advances in the line of the drum's axis with revolution of the screw.
-The screw is revolved either by hand or by a belt connection from the drum proper, pulleys being provided for the purpose.
-SIC.
+(W. S. Pattern) SIC.
 Students Drum, with Automatic Time Marker Attachment (W. S. Pattern) S2.
 Glazed Paper for Recording Drums \$1 00 In packages of 100 sheets, cut to fit the above drums, and with one end gummed so as merely to require moistening.
 This is a special brand of paper approved by Dr. Scripture, and will give excellent results.
 S2A.
 Fixing Varnish We advise use of the following where it is desired to preserve smoke records permanently: Stock solution; sat. solution of white shellac in alcohol.
 For use take Stock solution, 1 part.
-Alcohol (95 per cent.), 4 parts. and float over the paper which has been cut from the drum. and noat over the paper which has been cut from the drum.
+Alcohol (95 per cent.), 4 parts. and float over the paper which has been cut from the drum.

-$[]We\ can\ arrange\ a\ tuning\ fork\ lo\ mark\ directly\ upon\ these\ drums\ if\ desired.$ Price quoted on application.
+^{}We can arrange a tuning fork to mark directly upon these drums if desired.
+Price quoted on application.